http://www.one.org Follow the Brown Rabbit...

 His movements defied gravity.
 His music moved people.
 His lyrics stirred spirits.
 And at one point or another, he left us at a loss for words.

-While it is true that I barely knew the real him, he has been a big part of my growing years.
+While it is true that I barely knew the real him, he has been a big part of my growing up years.
 I only realized this a few days after his death, when his songs awoken memories sleeping inside me.
 His old records, cassette tapes, and videos had their corresponding tugs at my heart.

 We've seen the Icon through the years.
 The black shoes with white socks, tailored fit pants, that sequined glove, a little shape-shifting nose, and his fading from black to white were all under the spotlight for decades.
 If we look beyond all these, we would see a human being deeper and greater than the physical strangeness.